-We have 5 children and all were at an age of getting married, leaving home, getting jobs, going to university or travelling in a gap year themselves.
+We have 5 children and all were at an age of getting married, leaving home, getting jobs, going to university or travelling on a gap year themselves.
 I was at the end of a contract, working as an Interim Director on large corporate service change programmes, and was totally burnt out with it.
-So becoming empty nesters and a natural gap in work lead to an opportunity that we decided to take.
+We needed to make a change.

-We managed to let out house out for over two years, so decided that, after travelling the world for 14 months, we would live in Spain.
-Friends thought we were mad or barmy, and the kids thought we were too old.
+We managed to let our house out for over two years, so decided that, after travelling the world for 14 months, we would live in Spain.
+Friends thought we were mad and the kids thought we were too old.
 We were officially an embarrassment.

-We funded this time through our savings and covered our home costs through letting out the house.
-We were in true SKI mode (spending kids inheritance!), taking in experiences that we wanted to really, really, do, even though we hope we are some years off needing a bucket list.
+We funded our time abroad with our savings and covered our home costs through letting out the house.
+We were in true SKI mode (spending kids inheritance!), taking in experiences that we really wanted to do, even though we hope we are some years off needing a bucket list.